 There’s nothing wrong with admitting defeat in a Disney park and taking a midday break.
 Head back to the resort, swim at one of the resort pools or nap, and then head back to the parks refreshed and ready to rock.

 Can’t bear to tear yourselves away?
 Find a bench or even a curb, grab a snack, and watch a show or parade.

 Do: Take a midday break, even if only for an hour or two.
 I have friends that like to plan a resort day where they don’t even hit the parks.
 It’s a fun mid-trip way to relax.

-5. Don’t Wait to Plan FastPass+ Selections Until You Arrive
+Don’t Wait to Plan Your Park Tour Until You Arrive

-If you have purchased theme park tickets before your first day of arrival, you can start making Fastpass+ selections 30 days out.
-Have a Walt Disney World Resort reservation?
+If you have purchased theme park tickets before your first day of arrival, make a plan of how you’ll tour the park, even if it’s a loose one.
+Have a Walt Disney World Resort dining reservation?
 That gives you even more time to begin making choices.
-If you book a resort stay and tickets, Walt Disney World allows its guests to begin choosing FastPass+ selections at 60 days out from their first day.

 We were definitely guilty of this on our first visit.
 We couldn’t wait to hit the shops and spend, spend, spend!
 What did that leave us?
 A handful of shopping bags to carry around the parks all day.